sbrki/clockwork/README.md

 A simple and intuitive scheduling library in Go.

-Inspired by [pythons schedule](https://github.com/dbader/schedule) and [rubys clockwork](https://github.com/adamwiggins/clockwork) libraries.
+Inspired by [python's schedule](https://github.com/dbader/schedule) and [ruby's clockwork](https://github.com/adamwiggins/clockwork) libraries.

 ## Example use